 For my main course at the Lowenbrau Biergarten I opted for traditional German potato pancakes, served with buttered seasonal vegetables and a side of herbed sour cream sauce.
 Potato pancakes are common all over Europe (in fact, they are the national dish of Belarus, where they’re called draniki) and can be served sweet (with applesauce, stewed berries or simply powdered sugar) or savory, making them an excellent vegetarian option for any meal.

 If you’re a vegetarian in Germany, you’ll also want to keep your eyes peeled for spatzle (sometimes spelled spaetzle), which are soft egg noodles that are served in many different styles.
 In Baden-Baden, I chose kasespatzle, or “cheese spatzle”, made with creamy Emmenthaler cheese and fried onions.
 Another vegetarian variation is krautspatzle, made with saurkraut and onions.
+Either way, spatzle is definitely one of the most common German vegetarian dishes, and is served in both homes and restaurants across the country.

 When all else fails, almost every restaurant in Germany can throw together a plate of side dishes for you.
 At one of Cologne’s riverfront restaurants I was served this plate, featuring a baked potato (covered in cream sauce, of course) and salad (covered in creamy dressing, of course).
 The local beer is called Kölsch, and it’s typically served in tiny glasses (200 ml) that come from the bar in a continuous stream, so that your beer never gets warm.
 Hence all the coasters!